-Salt River Project, Coronado Station is a 773 MWe coal-fired, steam electric generating station in eastern Arizona.
-Like many other utilities, Salt River Project monitors plant instruments to track efficiency.
-GSE Engineering, Programs and Performance (formerly True North Consulting) was able to support Salt River Project by utilizing a Thermal System Monitor (TSM Enterprise) to aid in identifying a costly
+Salt River Project Coronado Station is an eastern Arizona 773 MWe coal-fired, steam electric generating station.
+Salt River Project monitors plant instruments like many other utilities to track efficiency.
+GSE Engineering, Programs and Performance (formerly True North Consulting) was able to support the Salt River Project by utilizing a Thermal System Monitor (TSM Enterprise) to aid in identifying a costly

 Salt River Project wanted to establish new thermal performance baselines by conducting a heat rate test for Unit 2.
-GSE TrueNorth was brought in to help with the performance of the heat rate tests.
+GSE was brought in to help with the performance of the heat rate tests.

-GSE TrueNorth’s TSM Enterprise identified a 30°F differential in gas exit temperatures for Unit 2 air heaters A&B.
+GSE’s TSM Enterprise identified a 30°F differential in gas exit temperatures for Unit 2 air heaters A&B.

 A physical inspection of the air heater soot-blowing equipment was performed.
 Although the control room indicators were not reporting a problem, the inspection revealed that one of the heaters had an inactive blower.
 The soot-blowing equipment was activated and a heavy air heater was cleaned.

 Using TSM Enterprise software, Salt River Project was able to identify and resolve an issue with their air heater performance, resulting in overall gas exit temperature improvement.
-Reducing the gas exit temperature increases boiler efficiency and subsequently lowers the unit heat rate, resulting in lower fuel consumption and fuel costs.
+Reducing the gas exit temperature increases boiler efficiency and lowers the unit heat rate, resulting in lower fuel consumption and fuel costs.

 Knowledge, experience and the right tools are critical for quickly identifying costly maintenance issues in today’s power industry.